NPS® + Construction Data: Net Promoter Score Counts

-Many building product manufacturing firms and others are realizing the power of accurate construction data in helping them find the right direct sales opportunities.
+Many building product manufacturing firms, General Contractors and subcontractors are realizing the power of accurate construction data in helping them find the right direct sales opportunities.

-But with so many firms offering construction data, it’s often hard to choose the right one.
+But if you want to buy construction leads, with so many firms offering construction data, it’s often hard to choose the right one.

 Enter the NPS, or Net Promoter Score.

-The Net Promoter Score represents the customers that are not just happy with a given product or service, but SO happy that they would promote that business to friends and colleagues.
+The Net Promoter Score measures how many customers are so happy with your business that they would promote it to friends or colleagues.

 Essentially, this is a measurement of brand loyalty.
 And loyal customers are a good thing.